bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 ## Improvement on Brands' credentials.

-Speaker 1  6:10
+Unknown speaker  6:10
 Yeah, thank you.
 I'd like to point out so we are reviewing right now, paper card anonymous credential slight and as Jonas pointed out, this is an improvement on the Brand's credentials.
 In fact, it has one difference between the Brand's credentials.
 Well, this is more secure, of course, because the Brand's credentials couldn't be proven.
 But actually, these tokens are linkable with each other.
 So, if you have a credential, you can create as many blind signatures for it.
 And you can prove that credential as many times as you want, unlike the brand credentials, because they're the linkable.
 So you can only use up to as much signatures as much the designer allows you in our case, would be the coordinator.
 So that's actually something that we would desire if we would want to build on top of this enemy.

-Jonas  7:Unknown speaker8
+Jonas  7:
 If I may add to that, I would say that Brands credentials are also on unlinkable if you can talk to the server, right?
 Because that's what you also usually do in e-cash, you basically show the serial number of your old token, you create a new token, you show that the tokens are the same in zero knowledge, and then you get a signature on the new token.
 And that way, you get unlinkable token.
 I think the advantage with Anonymous credentials slight is that you can do that without having to talk to the server.

 ## Mercurial signatures (Crites, Lysyanskaya, Unknown speaker0Unknown speaker0). / Delegatable Anonymous Credentials.

-Speaker 1  8:03
+Unknown speaker  8:03
 Yes, it's called I think, reissuance or that's what usually comes up.
 Anyway.
 So a bit more there.
-Because the same outdoors were working on this for probably a decade of this paper and, and they actually came up with something called mercury, our signatures where they don't need so much crypto as much as in this paper.
+Because the same authors were working on this for probably a decade of this paper and, and they actually came up with something called Mercurial Signatures they don't need so much crypto as much as in this paper.
 But what in a very straightforward way they could achieve the exact same thing with this mercury as signatures.
 And even more.
-They were working on some things called delegated anonimous credentials, and they're the three keys that you could actually delegate the ownership of the credential to someone else.
+They were working on some things called delegated anonymous credentials, and the trick is that you could actually delegate the ownership of the credential to someone else.
 So in our case, that would be I think, giving money to someone, and I wouldn't be able to redeem it, but you would, which is actually pretty nice.
 Oh, my God, I wasn't talking?

-Jonas  9:Unknown speaker5
+Jonas  9:5
 Last thing you said was in our case, that would be.

 ## Rationale for using blind signatures for Coinjoin.